marceloschreiber/marcelofernandes.dev/content/blog/my-gitconfig/index.md

 - **core.editor**: editor used for writing commits or tags
 - **sequence.editor**: editor that will be used while performing a `git rebase -i`
 - **init.defaultBranch**: when creating a new repository so I don't have to rename the **master** to **main**. (only available on git 2.28 forward)
+- **pull.ff**: pull is only allowed when the branch can be fast forwarded

 Refer to the [full documentation](https://git-scm.com/docs/git-config) for more options.
 It's very big and I will wait a few more years before reading it :p